 Best Places to Stay in Latin Quarter

-Nyhavn is probably the most photographed neighborhood in Copenhagen and considered one of the best areas to stay in Copenhagen.
-Cute, colorful buildings, fronted by sidewalk cafes, nestled along a harbor filled with sailboats.
+Nyhavn is probably the most photographed neighbourhood in Copenhagen and is considered one of the best areas to stay in Copenhagen.
+Cute, colourful buildings, fronted by sidewalk cafes, nestled along a harbour filled with sailboats.

 Best Places to Stay in Nyhavn

 For a more hipster vibe, consider staying in Vesterbro, Copenhagen’s Meatpacking district.
 Located just behind Tivoli Gardens, Vesterbro has become a creative hotspot in recent years, as artists, designers, filmmakers and photographers move in.

 You’ll find new bars and restaurants, trendy hotels, organic markets and vintage boutiques.
-Old warehouses and processing plants are quickly converting into food halls and art galleries.
+Old warehouses and processing plants are quickly converting into food halls, art galleries, and nightclubs.
 Vesterbro is still very central in Copenhagen, so you’ll have no trouble getting around to other parts of town.